How to Make YouTube Thumbnails With AI (5 Concepts Fast)

 AI gives you a system in a box.
 The AI Thumbnail Factory skill is built specifically for this workflow — it has 10 proven YouTube archetypes programmed in, generates 3 concepts per video with full design specs, and includes image generation prompts ready to paste into ChatGPT or Gemini.

 If thumbnails are part of a larger content bottleneck, browse the Titles & Thumbnails category for more tools in this area.
+For concept inspiration before you prompt, check out our post on YouTube thumbnail ideas with AI.

 About the author